 You'll be introduced to games production practices by adopting professional roles and working together in teams.
 Divided into two halves, in the first half, you will work as part of a group to create a 3D environment based on a real world setting as chosen by your tutors.
 The second half of the unit concentrates on using your developing practical and conceptual skills to produce an outcome of high quality.

 Gaming in Contemporary Culture

-This unit explores concepts and issues central to the historical, theoretical and aesthetic dimensions of the gaming practice.
-It critically examines the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital, before turning a critical eye inwards to discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.
+You’ll critically examine the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital.
+You’ll also discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.

-Your skills will cumulate in your final major project in Year 3 – you’ll create your portfolio for industry, submit your dissertation and will have the opportunity to exhibit your final work at the Graduation Show.
+In your final year, you’ll create your portfolio for industry, submit your dissertation and will have the opportunity to exhibit your final work at the Graduation Show.

 Final Major Project: Pre-Production

 This extended period of study allows you to develop a significant body of work either individually or in a group that demonstrates your skills, interests and your aspiration for your future role within the games industry.
 Work from this stage will make up your graduate portfolio.

 In this unit you'll produce a fully resolved body of work, either individually or as part of a team.
 This unit represents the culmination of your study of Games Arts at UCA.
 Through it you will demonstrate your creativity, skill, knowledge and understanding of recognised games industry practices and pipelines producing outcomes to a professional standard.